 Leader of the Schools for Access to Learning, Inclusion and Equity Networking Together (SALIENT2) - a Faculty of Education outreach project that aims towards supporting primary state and non-state schools in developing communities to sustain teacher professional learning and development.

 A member of the organising committee of the 6th International Symposium on New Issues in Teacher Education (ISNITE 2019) held at the Valletta Campus, University of Malta, 16-18 September 2019.

-There are also two other websites that I designed for teachers' professional learning:
+Designer of two other websites for teachers' professional learning:

 The 'Invest in Math Sense' website - https://investinmathsense.wordpress.com

 The 'Teaching Mathematics through Inquiry' website - http://iblmaths.com

 1. Master of Arts in Educational Leadership and Management

 3. Community of Professional Educators (CoPE) courses offered to schools by the Faculty of Education